KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

   {GenerateDid}
 </TsJsBlock>

 The `createFullDid` function takes the key pair generated for the submitter in the previous step and creates a full DID.
-It returns a mnemonic as a string and DID definition document.
+It returns a mnemonic as a string and DID document.
 Inside the function, the `getStoreTx` method creates A DID creation operation based on the four key pairs created earlier.
 It returns the extrinsic (aka transaction) that registers the DID.